hfg-gmuend/gmynd/docs/arcPath.md

 Example:

-The following script creates a rect and appends a transform.
+The following script creates an arc with radius 70 from 30 to 80 degrees.
 ```javascript
 createNode('path', {
 				d: arcPath( 70, radians(30), radians(80) ),